banderson0827/FortMyersFerries/SECURITY.md

 ## Supported Versions

-All versions currently supported.
+This project is currently under development and no stable release has been made yet.
+Once a stable release is made, we will provide support and security updates for the latest stable release.

 | Version | Supported          |
 | ------- | ------------------ |
 | 1.x     | :white_check_mark: |

-This project is currently under development and no stable release has been made yet.
-Once a stable release is made, we will provide support and security updates for the latest stable release.

 ## Reporting a Vulnerability